horacehoyin/COVID-19-Visualization/README.md

 Reference:
 -   Hannah Ritchie, Edouard Mathieu, Lucas Rodés-Guirao, Cameron Appel, Charlie Giattino, Esteban Ortiz-Ospina, Joe Hasell, Bobbie Macdonald, Diana Beltekian and Max Roser (2020) - "Coronavirus Pandemic (COVID-19)".
 Published online at OurWorldInData.org.
 Retrieved from: 'https://ourworldindata.org/coronavirus' [Online Resource]

+## Disclaimer

+This project is for demo purposes only, and has no fixed update schedule.

+Feel free to add an issue if you have any suggestions on this project.